 After the students have completed the answers to the survey, they had a chance to reflect upon the summarised results.
 It appears that there are some clear areas of improvement.
-It was challenging for students, teachers as well as the course responsible to handle unexpected disruptions that the course faced due to the pandemic situations.
-The industry visits were cancelled at the last moment, all the experiments/project works were undertaken within the campus due to the last minute access restrictions in Scania Smart Factory lab and all the theoretical lectures moved online.
-Nevertheless, towards the end of the course the students felt satisfied and expressed a good learning experience.
+It was bit challenging for students, teachers as well as the course responsible to handle unexpected disruptions that the course faced due to the pandemic situations.
+Although most of the lectures for executed onsite with hybrid mode facility, attendance due to health reasons of concern.
+The industry visits to Scania took place this time and students could perform experiments at Scania Smart Factory lab.
+Towards the end of the course the students felt satisfied and expressed a good learning experience.